Evie Koop Sawatzky- Chair (Regina/Moose Jaw)

 Skye Brandon -Vice Chair (Saskatoon)

 Skye is a Saskatchewan actor/director/producer who has a great passion for the plays of Shakespeare, as well as new works.
 He has appeared in productions for Persephone Theatre, Globe Theatre, Dancing Sky Theatre (where he also spent two seasons as Artistic Producer), Station Arts Centre, Prairie Theatre Exchange, Northern Light Theatre, Theatre Calgary, Shakespeare on the Saskatchewan, and a number of companies under the Live Five banner.
 Skye has also appeared at the Stratford Festival for five seasons, and has directed for the YXE Shakespeare Lab (Cymbeline, Richard II).

 Yvette Nolan- Director (Saskatoon)

 Yvette Nolan is a playwright, director and dramaturg.
 Her plays include The Unplugging, Annie Mae’s Movement and The Birds, and she is one of ten writers on Gabriel Dumont’s Wild West Show.
-She recently directed Ken Williams’ In Care for GTNT, and Heather Morrison’s Thicker Than Water for Sum Theatre.
+Last spring, she co-created and co-directed the dance-opera Bearing with Michael Greyeyes for Signal Theatre at Luminato Festival.
+Other recent directing: Ken Williams’ In Care for GTNT, Falen Johnson’s Salt Baby for the Globe Theatre and Heather Morrison’s Thicker Than Water for Sum Theatre.
 In 2014, she founded the Short Cuts Festival of 10 Minute Plays in Saskatoon.
 She is an Artistic Associate with Signal Theatre.
 She works across Turtle Island, but she lives in Saskatoon.

 Wes D Pearce- Director (Regina)